 This magical quality was the thing I remember most clearly about my first manic and then psychotic episode.
 I am curious to what degree people with lived experience, especially of schizophrenia, associate a feeling of magic with what some of us self-affirmingly call madness.

-During my first experience of mania, my perception of energy was expressed in my compulsion to walk.
+During my first experience of mania, thirty years before this at the age of eighteen, my perception of energy was expressed in my compulsion to walk.
 Overall I suspect my second experience of mania was actually significantly more intense than my first.
 Psychiatrists may be inclined to dismiss what I am describing here as something other than “true” mania.
 Perhaps the following post that I made in a private friend-group on Facebook from that time will cause you to reconsider:

 I can assure you that while I experienced what was happening to me with complete coherence, some of what I wrote to others, unless you were to ask me to explain it, at first comes across with a very strong flavour of crazy.
 It all still makes perfect sense to me, but I was clearly experiencing reality in a distinctly different way.